Create and configure retention policies

 When you select Edit for the Teams chats location, you might see guests and non-mailbox users.
 Retention policies aren't designed for these users, so don't select them.

 To include newly created call data records for Teams channel messages and Teams private channel messages, you must select the Teams chats location, instead of the Teams channel messages and Teams private channel messages locations.

 Additional retention policy needed to support Teams

-If you have team sites that aren't connected to a Microsoft 365 group, you need a retention policy that includes the SharePoint classic and communication sites or OneDrive accounts locations to retain and delete files in Teams:
+If you have team sites that aren't connected to a Microsoft 365 group, which includes sites for Teams shared channels and Teams private channels, you need a retention policy that includes the SharePoint classic and communication sites or OneDrive accounts locations to retain and delete files in Teams:

 Files that are shared in chat are stored in the OneDrive account of the user who shared the file.

 Files that are uploaded to channels are stored in the SharePoint site for the team.

 You can apply a retention policy to the files of just a specific team when it's not connected to a Microsoft 365 group by selecting the SharePoint site for the team, and the OneDrive accounts of users in the Team.

 It's possible that a retention policy that's applied to Microsoft 365 groups, SharePoint sites, or OneDrive accounts could delete a file that's referenced in a Teams chat or channel message before those messages get deleted.
 In this scenario, the file still displays in the Teams message, but when users select the file, they get a "File not found" error.
 This behavior isn't specific to retention policies and could also happen if a user manually deletes a file from SharePoint or OneDrive.

 How long it takes for retention policies to take effect